MohTahsin/amazon-bedrock-agentcore-samples-hitl/01-tutorials/01-AgentCore-runtime/03-advanced-concepts/06-human-in-the-loop/README.md

 ### Tutorial Key Features

-* Hosting STrandsAgents on Amazon Bedrock AgentCore Runtime
+* Hosting Strands Agents on Amazon Bedrock AgentCore Runtime
 * Using Anthropic Claude Sonnet 4.5
 * Using Strands Agents built in "handoff_to_user" functionality for human-in-the-loop